 Conversely, using the wrong roofing material for solar panels can lead to various problems.
 Inadequate weight-bearing capacity can lead to structural issues, potentially compromising the integrity of the roof.
 Incompatible materials may make it challenging to properly mount and secure the solar panels, increasing the risk of damage or detachment during extreme weather conditions.

-Key Considerations for Solar Panel Roofing
+Key Considerations for the Best Roofing for Solar Panel

 Heat resistance and thermal conductivity: The solar panel roofing should have good heat resistance to protect the solar panels from excessive heat and prevent any thermal damage.
 Solar panel efficiency decreases above temperatures of 77°F (25°C ), so selecting solar panel roofing with low thermal conductivity boosts the energy output of the solar panels.